abhising10p14/Symmetric-Matrix/README.md

 	and	remove the comment from:
 	#include <Eigen/Dense> from the file Symmetric.h**

-**Currently It is being assumed that the input Eigen::Matrix is of type ```double```, if Eigen::Matrix is of any other data type, Corresponding changes should be made to the header as well as the source file**
+**Currently It is being assumed that the input Eigen::Matrix is of type ```double```, if Eigen::Matrix is of any other data type, Corresponding changes should be made to the header as well as the source file.**